CiucurDaniel/ibm-uvt-proiect-colectiv-devops/1-introduction-to-containers-and-podman/README.md

 podman login
 ```

+The `Open Container Initiative (OCI)` is a Linux Foundation project dedicated to managing specifications and projects related to the storage, distribution, and execution of container images.
+The OCI was formed in 2015 when developers recognized that the quickly growing container industry needed standards to ensure the portability of containers across systems and platforms.

+The OCI currently manages three specifications: the `Runtime Specification`, the `Image Specification`, and the `Distribution Specification`.
+These specifications work together to ensure that any OCI-compliant image can be run on any OCI-compliant runtime, and that OCI-compliant registries (such as Docker, Amazon Elastic Container Registry, or Google Container Registry) are able to distribute OCI images according to OCI guidelines.

 ## Containerfile (definition) to Image (build) to Containers (running)

-A Containerfile (Dockerfile) is the Docker image’s source code.
+A `Containerfile (Dockerfile)` is the Docker image’s source code.
 A Containerfile (Dockerfile) is a text file containing various instructions and configurations.
 The `FROM` command in a Containerfile (Dockerfile) identifies the base image from which you are constructing.
+An `image` is an immutable file that contains the source code, libraries, dependencies,
+tools, and other files needed for an application to run.
+In a way images are templates used to
+build a container.
+A `container` is, ultimately, just a running image.

 ![Dockerfile vs image vs container illustration](../_img/dockerfile-image-container.png "Dockerfile vs image vs container illustration")